MingyuJ666/Rope_with_LLM/README.md

     --max_generation_length 10
 )
 ```
-You can find other datasets in
+You can find other datasets in datasets file.
 <h3 id="3-3"> 3. 🎯 Get the Embedding Vector in different LLMs </h3>

 ```